Sell on Taobao: How To Open A Taobao Store?

 What are the Advantages of Selling through a Taobao Store?

-It’s not “expensive” to open a Taobao store, at least we can say it is far less expensive than to sell on its sister app Tmall.
-Indeed, everyone can sell on Taobao by depositing thousands of dollars to just register a store.
+Taobao has relatively low prices, at least we can say it is far less expensive than selling on its sister app Tmall.
+Indeed, everyone can sell on Taobao by depositing thousands of dollars to just register a store online in China.

 Low Operating Risk